 levels in "inverted" mode (a signal is applied without the signal key being pushed) in the relevant channel.

-To activate the inverted mode, keep the key pressed, press the key pressed, we and release them both.
+To activate the inverted mode, keep the key pressed, press the key pressed in the press the key pressed.

 Accordingly, there will be a signal when NOT pressing the

 Do the same for the left channel.